Sumit-Sohlot/The-Future-of-Smart-Healthcare/reports/findings_report.md

-Introduction
+Introduction:

-The patient outcome prediction project aims to develop predictive models that can predict patient outcomes based on various factors such as demographics, comorbidities, and treatments.
+The project aims to develop predictive models that can predict patient outcomes based on various factors such as demographics, comorbidities, and treatments.
 The goal is to help providers tailor treatment plans to individual patients and improve overall outcomes.
 In this report, we present the findings from our analysis of the predictive models.